-In the event of official withdrawal, only the tuition can be refunded on a pro-rated basis.
+In the event of official withdrawal, only tuition fees will be refunded on a pro-rated basis.

 RECORDS

 Permanent records of students' attendance and achievement are kept in the school office and may be obtained for reference, or school admission purposes by the student at any time.